 The coat is shorter and thinner during the summer months as the undercoat almost entirely sheds out.
 The head, inner ears, face, legs, and paws should be covered with short hair.

 Serious Faults: Faults in coat include soft, silky, too long outer coat, too woolly, too much undercoat and/or curly

-Shedding: This breed sheds heavy during the longer days of the years cycle.
+Shedding: This breed sheds heavily during the longer days of the year's cycle.
 Usually beginning to shed in May or June.
-Shedding takes about a month and ALL undercoat is shed completely out leaving only the top coat.
+Shedding takes about a month and ALL undercoat is shed completely out leaving only the topcoat.
 The dog will appear darker in color and much thinner because of the complete loss of the undercoat.

 The next section of the body to shed its undercoat is the belly and up into the back or top line and the tail.
 This section will take about two days to fully come out and may linger as you continue to comb out the undercoat every other day.